lzim/teampsd/resources/bookdown/header_style_guide.md

 - Visual example of style guide document [here](https://github.com/lzim/teampsd/tree/master/resources/bookdown)
 - Visual example of YAML and Headers document [here](https://github.com/lzim/teampsd/blob/master/resources/bookdown/sample_header_user.md)
 - Example of well formated document [here](https://github.com/lzim/teampsd/blob/master/mtl_facilitate_workgroup/checklists/pre_meeting_checklist.md) has clear strcuture, hierarchy and helps the reader to navigate the content, and see at first glance the overall objective of the document.
-- Example of a well structured document [here](https://github.com/lzim/teampsd/tree/master/resources/listening) but lacking a YAML header consistent formating
+- Example of a well structured document [here](https://github.com/lzim/teampsd/tree/master/resources/listening) but lacking a YAML header and consistent formating
 - Example of badly formated document [here](https://github.com/lzim/teampsd/blob/master/resources/maps/maps_markdown/documentation_map.md) no YAML header, no clear guidance when document was created or by whom, the file has an image, but there's no accompanying text or explanation for the purpose of the document and [here](https://github.com/lzim/teampsd/blob/master/sim_ui_workgroup/sim_ui_diagram_files/README.Rmd) file has not clear purpose or objective.

 - Examples of the same document before and after using style guide: